How can RPO help a business undergoing reorganization?

 Enterprises often partner with RPO providers if they’re planning a reorganization program.
 Whether that be because of a merger or acquisition, expansion or change management – there are many advantages associated with outsourcing.

-RPO providers show their effectiveness through their results.
-And we don’t mean by the number of roles filled.
-Some of the benefits of outsourcing recruitment includes the reduction in time to fill, the improvements in candidate quality, the decrease in cost per hire, the ability to scale up or down, a rise in diverse candidates, the ability to understand new markets and the regional nuances (which is particularly beneficial if a company has acquired employees through M&A or plan to expand and recruit in a new region).
+RPO providers show their effectiveness by Putting Recruitment Back in RPO™ instead of only focusing on filling open roles.
+Some of the benefits of outsourcing recruitment include the reduction in time to fill, the improvements in candidate quality, the decrease in cost per hire, the ability to scale up or down, a rise in diverse candidates, and the ability to understand new markets and regional nuances (which is particularly beneficial if a company has acquired employees through M&A or plan to expand and recruit in a new region).

 Technology consulting is another key advantage.
 RPOs can help companies to streamline or consolidate talent acquisition technology they’ve inherited through a merger or acquisition.
 They can also advise on which technology would help to scale and/or fuel growth if supporting a corporate spin-off, for example.